iopipe/iopipe-newrelic-migration-faq/README.md

 New Relic monitoring for AWS Lambda offers in-depth performance monitoring for your Lambda functions.
 This document explains how to enable this feature and get started using it.

-This requires you to have the AWS CLI setup.
+This requires you to have the AWS CLI setup and at least Python 2.6.6 installed.

 ## Step 1: Configure AWS to communicate with New Relic
 In this section, you'll run a set-up script that does the following: